Python3pkg/GetStat-API/README.md

 stats = main.GetStatAPI(SUBDOMAIN, APIKEY)
 ```

-To Make an API call to fetch all the sites on your account
+To make an API call to fetch all the sites on your account
 ```python
 #return an object of main class
 sites = stats.getSitesAll()